 We encourage feedback on our Sustainability Report.
-If you would like to comment on the report or find out more about our Sustainability strategy and program, please e-mail us at: sustainability.council@akzonobel.com
+If you would like to comment on the report or find out more about our Sustainability strategy and program, please e-mail us at: sustainability.council@ici.com.pk

-A soft copy of this report and additional information on our business units and products is available on our website at www.akzonobel. com/pk If you are unable to access these resources or need further information, please contact:
+A soft copy of this report and additional information on our business units and products is available on our website at www.ici.com.pk If you are unable to access these resources or need further information, please contact:

-Seemi Saad - Manager Corporate Communications & Public Affairs 5 West Wharf, Karachi, Pakistan 9221-32313524
+Seemi Saad - Manager Corporate Communications & Public Affairs 5 West Wharf, Karachi, Pakistan.
+Phone: 9221-32313524

-Syed Iqbal Haider - General Manager Technical ICI House 63 Mozang, Lahore, Pakistan 9242-36369382
+Sved Igbal Haider - General Manager Technical ICI House, 63 Mozang, Lahore, Pakistan.
+Phone: 9242-36369382